saeedsk/slab-allocator-test/README.md

 This issue only manifest itself when cgroup are activly used.
 I've confirmed that this issue is present in Kernel V4.19.66 V5.0.0 and latest Kernel Relaes 5.3.0.

 # child_process.sh
-The test script will automatically create following bash child bash script task which will be used to run test tasks.
+The test script will automatically create following bash script which will be used to run as test tasks.

 ```
 #!/bin/bash